 Modernising for long-term success

-Young farmer embraces technology to secure succession for the family farm business.
-Read how the Williams are using modern methods to get the most from their farm.
+Discover how the Williams family is using farming technology to get the most from their farm.

 The Williams are a sixth-generation farming family who have owned their farm in Covington, Cambridgeshire, since 1918.
 Collectively, they own 175 acres of arable land along with 2 farmhouses and rent 250 acres of grassland, which carries a herd of pedigree Hereford and cross-bred cattle.
 They carry out contracting work and straw baling, and also have a separate building business that undertakes local farm building and ground works.